 - Don’t let safety hazards exist in your home!
 If you haven’t already painted or stained the replacement banister, then now is a good time to do so.
 Once it has fully dried, you can go ahead and replace it.

 - Using your drill, drill centers at the top end and the bottom end of the baluster.

 - Fill the holes with wood glue.

-- Put the replacement banister in place with the end that fits secure to the stair tread and to the hole on the underside of the banister.
+- Put the replacement banister in place with an end that fits securely to the stair tread and to the hole on the underside of the banister.

 - Let it sit and dry, and you have successfully replaced a broken or loose banister!

 While some minor repairs might be manageable at home with the right tools and materials, other situations may require professional intervention.
 Here are some circumstances when contacting a specialist is recommended: